 - Victim of a crime or unexpected disaster

-The student must submit an appeal letter to the Financial Aid Office that addresses the following:
+The student must submit an appeal letter to the Office of Financial Aid that addresses the following:

-- Why the student failed to make SAP standards;
+- Why the student failed to meet SAP standards

-- What has changed that will allow the student to make SAP at the next evaluation.
+- What has changes the student has/will make to allow them to meet the SAP standards by the next evaluation.